 Learning to read drum music notation is often an intimidating thought to a lot of hobbyist drummers, and as such, can present an immediate barrier to learning.
 The good news though, is that it may not be quite the undertaking that you might have thought.
 This article should help explain the benefits, and there is also a video blog on this very popular topic.

 Certainly, a question that I get asked often is “Why is it important to read music?”
 Most understand why a professional drummer should be able to read music, but why should it be important to the hobbyist drummer who, for the most part, just wants to get up and running playing the drums as quickly as possible?

 Well firstly, let me be clear in saying that you absolutely do not have to learn to read music notation, and Drum Ambition has certainly been designed to cater for those who do, and those who do not.
 In fact, in the world today, there are hundreds of thousands of very good drummers that are completely unschooled with regard to reading, technique, and musicality.
 However, it is important to emphasize that good drummers have developed their craft over years of playing, practicing, listening, and learning.

-As a hobbyist drummer, our assumption is that you want to learn, you want to progress, and you want to start banging those drums competently, as quickly and as pain free as possible.
+As a hobbyist drummer, our assumption is that you want to learn, you want to progress, and you want to start playing the drums competently, as quickly and as pain free as possible.
 Why complicate things by essentially learning a new language at the same time?

-My answer to this, is because it will make the learning process more understandable, and help you achieve your goals quicker.
+My answer to this, is because it will make the learning experience more understandable, and help you achieve your goals quicker.
 At my teaching studio in San Diego, I have encountered many students over the years who have had an initial resistance to learning to read, but most are won over quickly when they start to see, and personally experience the benefits.